 Brain injury can occur when the head has been struck with force, often by striking an object such as a windshield or piece of metal.
 Sometimes the brain undergoes a sudden acceleration/deceleration movement (as in a whiplash injury) without direct external trauma to the head.
 Many brain injuries are the result of bruising, bleeding, twisting or tearing of brain tissue.
 Damage to the brain may occur at the time of the accident or develop over time as tissues swell and bleed within the head.

-In the United States alone, over 1,000,000 people suffer from head injuries each year.
+In the U.S. alone, over 1,000,000 people suffer from head injuries each year.
 Head impact injuries, especially “traumatic brain injuries,” can leave the victim in varying states of debilitation.
-While blunt trauma to the skull is the most likely source of traumatic brain injury, prolonged lack of oxygen, or the “anoxic brain injury” can also have severe and life threatening consequences.
-With traumatic brain injury, the victim’s brain may swell, bruise, and tear, while anoxic brain injury causes the brain cells to die from lack of oxygen.
-Traumatic brain injury is more common than anoxic brain injury, however both injuries have similar consequences and treatments.
+While blunt trauma to the skull is the most likely source of traumatic brain injury, prolonged lack of oxygen, or the “anoxic brain injury” can also have severe and consequences.
+With a traumatic brain injury, the victim’s brain may swell, bruise, and tear, while anoxic brain injury causes the brain cells to die from lack of oxygen.
+Traumatic brain injury is more common than anoxic brain injury, however, both injuries have similar consequences and treatments.